phillbush/paginator/README.md

   Color of the light shadow of the miniature of the active window.
 * `Paginator.activeBottomShadowColor`:
   Color of the heavy shadow of the miniature of the active window.
+* `Paginator.currentDesktopBackground`:
+  Color of the current desktop miniature.
+* `Paginator.desktopBackground`:
+  Color of a desktop miniature.
+* `Paginator.frameTopShadowColor`:
+  Color of the light shadow around Paginator.
+* `Paginator.frameBottomShadowColor`:
+  Color of the heavy shadow around Paginator.
+* `Paginator.frameShadowThickness`:
+  Width in pixels of the 3D shadow frame around Paginator.
 * `Paginator.inactiveBackground`:
   Color of the miniature of a regular window.
 * `Paginator.inactiveBorderColor`: